You are currently viewing What Are My Rights as a Tenant? A Complete Guide 2026

 Call a local tenant support group or housing office if it keeps happening.
 You do not have to deal with this alone.
 People are ready to help.
 Your home is more than a place to sleep.
 It is your space.
 The law defends your privacy.
 Use it.

 Never move in without a lease.
 Ask for it.
 Read it.
 Keep it.
 The lease is more than a form.
 It is your shield.
 It sets the rules and protects both sides.
-And t tells you the rent amount, the due date, and what the landlord expects.
+And tells you the rent amount, the due date, and what the landlord expects.
 It also shows what you can expect in return.

 A written lease gives you power.
 You can point to it when things go wrong.
 You can use it to prove your rights.
 And you can stop problems before they grow.

+Verbal deals often end in trouble.
+Memory fades.
+Promises get twisted.
+A written lease clears all doubt.
 Do not skip the fine print.
 Read every word.
 Ask questions if something seems off.
 You have the right to know what you are signing.

 Store your lease in a safe place.
 Print it out.
 Save a copy on your phone or computer.
 You may need it when a problem shows up.
 The lease is your safety net.
 Do not settle for anything less.
 Get it in writing.
 Always.

+The notice must be clear.
+It should tell you the new amount and when it starts.
+A landlord cannot surprise you with a higher bill overnight.
 Rent increases must follow the lease.
 They also must follow local laws.
 Some cities limit how much a landlord can raise.
 Others allow more freedom.
 Know the rules in your area.

 You can ask questions if the change feels wrong.
 Always ask for answers in writing.
 Keep copies of everything.
 These records help if a problem comes up later.
+You have the right to plan your money.
+You have the right to fair notice.
+No one should pressure you into fast decisions.

 A landlord cannot raise your rent without warning.
 The law gives you time to prepare.
 Most states require written notice before a rent increase.
 The time depends on your location.
 Some states ask for 30 days.
 Others may ask for 60.
 You must receive this notice before the new amount starts.